e33io/reference-wiki/installation-docs/arch-i3-installation.md

-# Debian JWM Installation
+# Arch i3 Installation

-The steps below work well with a Debian base installation as I covered in a [blog post](https://e33.io/913), and will install [JWM](https://joewing.net/projects/jwm) with my [custom configurations and theming](https://github.com/e33io/dotfiles), along with a good base set of applications.
+The steps below work well with an [Arch](https://wiki.archlinux.org/title/Archinstall) minimal installation, and will install [i3](https://i3wm.org) with my [custom configurations and theming](https://github.com/e33io/dotfiles), along with a good base set of applications.
 The default configuration is for use with HiDPI monitors (192 dpi settings for 2x scaling) and desktop-type computers, but there are options at the end of the script that let you change to non-HiDPI monitors (96 dpi settings for 1x scaling), and/or change to laptop-type (battery powered) computer settings.
-View my [custom keybindings](https://github.com/e33io/reference-wiki/tree/main/keybindings/jwm-keybindings.md) to use session.
+View my [custom keybindings](https://github.com/e33io/reference-wiki/tree/main/keybindings/i3-keybindings.md) to use session.

 &nbsp;

 Step 1: Install Git
 ```
-sudo apt install git
+sudo pacman -S git
 ```

 Step 2: Clone my [custom scripts](https://github.com/e33io/scripts)